🎵Martin Murray -- is 84 in the year 2025 and 85 in the year 2026; b.10/7/1941

 In 2000, “You Take My Breath Away” by Sureal peaked at number 15 on the U.K. pop singles chart.

-In 1995, ✪ “Scatman (Ski-Ba-Bop-Ba-Dop-Bop)” by Scatman John peaked at number 8 on the Australian pop singles chart.
+In 1978, ✪✪ “The Winker's Song” by Ivor Biggun peaked at number 22 on the U.K. pop singles chart.

 In 1995, “Ablett's In The Air” by The Music Men peaked at number 41 on the Australian pop singles chart.

-In 2000, “B-Boys And Flygirls” by Bomfunk MC's peaked at number 7 on the Australian pop singles chart.
+In 2000, “B-Boys and Flygirls” by Bomfunk MC's peaked at number 7 on the Australian pop singles chart.

 In 1972, “Boppin' The Blues” by Blackfeather peaked at number 1 on the Australian pop singles chart.

-In 1950, “Candy And Cake” by Mindy Carson or Arthur Godfrey And The Chordettes peaked at number 19 on the Australian pop singles chart.
+In 1950, “Candy and Cake” by Mindy Carson or Arthur Godfrey and The Chordettes peaked at number 19 on the Australian pop singles chart.

-In 1995, “Do You Sleep?” by Lisa Loeb And Nine Stories peaked at number 49 on the Australian pop singles chart.
+In 1995, “Do You Sleep?” by Lisa Loeb and Nine Stories peaked at number 49 on the Australian pop singles chart.

 In 1989, “Every Day (I Love You More)” by Jason Donovan peaked at number 43 on the Australian pop singles chart.